It was business as usual at the time.

 The idea of improving brain function was always of interest to me.
 Partly because I quickly realized how big an impact it had on my days and partly because optimal brain function is one of the key elements of human performance.

 I don’t care how big your arms are.
-If you’re weak cognitively, you’re a pushover.
+If you’re weak cognitively, you’ll get eaten alive.

 The High-Performance Brain Solution